KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 }
 ```

-In this example, attempting to send a `PaymentDetails` object with an invalid
+In this example, attempting to send a `PaymentDetails` object with a `CardNumber`
-`CardNumber` to an API endpoint with validation enabled will result in a 400 Bad Request
+that does not pass the Luhn check digit validation to an API endpoint with validation
-response.
+enabled will result in a 400 Bad Request response.

 By default, the error message for an invalid check digit will be:
 `{0} has an invalid check digit.` (or `{0} has invalid check digits.` for check